Kettle

 application, a CLI-driven console application or any combination thereof.
 The default

-route for the web application or the API application is /
+route for the web application or the API application is /.
+However, if both are

 application will deliver a placeholder HTML page and the API application will deliver